InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/test-hardhat.md

 ```

 The following command runs the test, but **not** within the emulated EVM instance.
-Instead the smart contract is deployed to the Injective EVM Testnet, a public network, and then tests are run agaisnt those.
+Instead, the smart contract is deployed to the Injective Testnet (a public network), and then tests are run against it.
-This is not recommended in most cases, and is only needed in seelct advanced use cases.
+This is **not recommended** in most cases, and is only needed in select/ advanced use cases.

 ```shell
 npx hardhat test --network inj_testnet